What you need to know

 Hugh Vanstone

-Theatre as an Associate Artist includes: The Constituent, ‘Art’, No’s Knife, The Caretaker, The Master Builder, Future Conditional (The Old Vic); Groundhog Day, A Christmas Carol (The Old Vic/Broadway/Australia).
+Theatre as an Associate Artist includes: Mary Page Marlowe, The Constituent, ‘Art’, No’s Knife, The Caretaker, The Master Builder, Future Conditional (The Old Vic); Groundhog Day, A Christmas Carol (The Old Vic/Broadway/Australia).
 Theatre includes: Juno and the Paycock, Back to the Future, Anything Goes, The Height of the Storm, Mary Poppins, The Birthday Party, Venus in Fur, Dreamgirls (West End); Matilda the Musical (West End/Broadway); Hillary and Clinton, The Boys in the Band (Broadway); Double Feature, The Snail House, The Forest (Hampstead); Exit the King, The Red Lion (National Theatre).
 Awards include three Olivier Awards, two Tony Awards and a Molière Award.
 Hugh is an Honorary Fellow of the Guildhall School of Music and Drama.

 Simon Baker